How to Determine Markdowns in Retail

 Retail buying is less about fashion and more about math.
 It is essentially about determining how to sell merchandise before you pay for it.
 If you do not understand the math and that you will have to mark down a percent of the items that you purchased, you will lose money.

-We tend to fall in love with our buying decisions (I know I did) - sometimes to the detriment of our store.
+We tend to fall in love with our buying decisions, sometimes to the detriment of our store.
 Markdowns are inevitable.
-But markdowns done right can be healthy.
-They keep the store fresh and inviting.
-Many retail store owners think they can sell the item for the original price "if they just give it a little more time."
-Customers vote early on your merchandise.
-Be smart and markdown items sooner rather than later.
+But markdowns done right can be healthy; they keep a store fresh and inviting.
+Many retail store owners believe their items will sell for the original price "if they just give it a little more time."
+Customers vote early on your merchandise, so it's a smart strategy to mark down items sooner rather than later.

-To help with this, use a calendar.
-Plan your markdowns to occur after the items have been in the store for a certain period of time.
-In my shoe stores, we automatically marked down an item after 60 days (if it was not a regular, replenishable item.)
-Then we took the next markdown at 90 days and then the final one at 120.
-This process put pressure on me as the owner to use an open-to-buy system that kept my inventory in check.
-It also kept inventory from becoming so old that I got nothing for it.
+Use a calendar to plan the timing of your markdowns.
+They should occur after the items have been in the store for a certain period of time.
+For example, some stores automatically mark down an item after 60 days, especially if it is not a regular, replaceable item.
+Then, the next markdown may occur at 90 days, with the final markdown planned at 120 days.
+This process can pressure an owner to use an open-to-buy system that will keep inventory current and salable.

-Another thing to consider when analyzing your markdowns is inventory turnover.
+Another item to consider when analyzing your markdowns is inventory turnover.
 There is a direct correlation between inventory turnover and markdowns.
-A high turnover usually means fewer markdowns.
-A lower inventory turn usually means higher or more markdowns.
+A high turnover usually means fewer markdowns, while a lower inventory turnover usually means higher or more markdowns.

-Last tip on markdowns, use dating on your purchases from the vendors to help your cash flow and offset the "ding" of markdowns when they happen.
-Dating is when the vendor gives you extra time to pay for the merchandise after it is delivered.
-For example, most invoices are due within 15 to 30 days after they are shipped to you.
-Dating is when the vendor gives you more time to pay.
-The benefit is that you might actually sell it before you have to pay for it!
+Use dating on your purchases from vendors to help your cash flow and offset the timing of markdowns.
+Dating is when the vendor gives you extra time to pay for merchandise after it is delivered.
+For example, most invoices are due within 15-30 days after the merchandise is shipped; however, if the vendor gives you more time to pay, you may actually be able to sell it before payment is due.